kailongli27/ShowNameNow/README.md

 # ShowNameNow
-An Android Application that takes a name as input and outputs the name within a short message.
+An Android Application that takes a name as input and outputs a personalized greeting message.